joedolson/my-tickets/src/readme.txt

 * Feature: import and export settings.

+= 1.9.11 =

+* Feature: Allow users who have unsubscribed to event notifications to resubscribe.
+* Feature: Import/export plugin settings.
+* Change: Modernize some display CSS.
+* Change: Use dashicons for cart buttons instead of characters.
+* Bug fix: Payments post type should only be viewable to users with `mt-view-reports`.
+* Bug fix: ticket ID should not be a required function parameter in `mt_ticket_event_notes()`.

 = 1.9.10 =

 * Change: Modernize CSS & HTML wrappers for custom and native add to cart fields.